rust-lang/surveys/surveys/2023-annual-survey/questions.md

 > - No
 > - I prefer not to say

->> **Foundation justification: This will allow us to better understand who is participating in this survey and what experiences they might be applying to their answers (without requiring PII).
-We think it should be a required question.

 ### Do you consider yourself a member of a group that is underrepresented or marginalized in technology?

-~~Please share only what you are comfortable sharing.
-This will help us better serve underrepresented and marginalized groups, better understand how well our outreach efforts are going, and more.~~

 Type: select one